Rev. Hovhanes Sarmazian

 By Rev. John Khanjian, Ph.D.

-On June 3, 2020, in his home of Cambridge, Ontario, Canada, Rev. Hovhanes Sarmazian bid farewell to his earthly life and joined his heavenly Father.
+On June 3, 2020, in Cambridge, Ontario, Canada, Rev. Hovhanes Sarmazian bid farewell to his earthly life and joined his heavenly Father.

 Rev. Hovhanes M. Sarmazian was born in June 1934 to Minas and Marie Sarmazian of the beautiful Baghjaghaz Village, located at the foot of Mount Sildran in Kessab, Syria.
 He attended the village elementary school but for intermediate education, he had to walk 14 km to get to school in Kessab!